aws-samples/con317-reinvent19/README.md

 * Once that completes do the nslookup again.
 Note the private addresses when you look it up from Cloud9 (which is in the same VPC and DNS resolver network as EKS) and that it no longer resolves from your laptop.

 ### Enabling Network Policies for in-Kubernetes ‘firewall’ rules

+In this section, we will be using network policies to control traffic between different services.
+Network policies are a useful tool to enforce traffic rules, at several network layers.

 In AWS you would usually leverage Security Groups for your firewalling needs.
 In the other AWS container offering, ECS, each Task (ECS equivalent to a Kubernetes Pod) is given its own ENI and Security Group(s) which will enforce those egress/ingress rules even between Tasks running on the same Node.

 Within Kubernetes the equivalent functionality is `NetworkPolicies` and they are enforced by a `Network Policy Provider`.
 EKS does not come with one by default but we document how to install the one from Calico - https://docs.aws.amazon.com/eks/latest/userguide/calico.html.